sharovatov/esp32-home/README.md

 # ESP32 Weather Monitor

-A lightweight system for remotely checking on the flat — including temperature, humidity, and camera snapshots — using an ESP32, MQTT, and a simple web client.
+A lightweight system for remotely checking of weather — including temperature, humidity, and camera snapshots — using an ESP32, MQTT, and a simple web client.

 ## Overview